rcorcs/rcorcs.github.io/blog/1_static_x_inline_keywords.md

 Once each object file has been created by the back-end, the linker is responsible for combining all of them into a single executable.
-During this process, the linker identifies that there are multiple definitions of an *external symbol*, which means that they are conflicting symbols.
+During this process, the linker identifies that there are multiple definitions of an *external symbol*, that is, the object files have conflicting symbols.
 At this point, the previous error is raised.

 One way the programmer can avoid that is by defining the copies of the function